The Plaster of Thought-Walls (Translated)

 1 March 2014

-Lately, I don’t even feel like being angry with my favorite team anymore.
-When you can only feel indignation toward someone you care about, and then even the desire to feel that indignation dies away—that’s when you truly feel helpless.
+Lately, I no longer feel like harboring resentment even toward my beloved team.
+When you can only feel bitter toward someone you care about, and even that desire for bitterness fades away completely, you truly feel helpless.

-Mother, sometimes at least let me hold onto my grievances.
+Mother, at least let me feel a little resentment sometimes.

 2 March 2014

-Boys, while acting at love, don’t even know when they truly fall in love for real.
-Girls, while truly loving, don’t even know when they begin to act.
+Boys, while pretending to love, don’t realize when they truly fall in love.
+Girls, while truly loving, don’t realize when they begin to pretend.

 ~Samaresh Majumdar